 - ¼ cup fresh coriander

-- Add the Tortellini to the broth, and cook according to the manufacturer's instructions.
+- Add the tortellini to the broth, then cook according to the manufacturer's instructions.